I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 Basic Story Elements

 The Lion King may be the 1994 generation’s guide to understanding death and the coming of age.
 Before this animated Disney classic, countless other stories based on the same type of themes were already in existence but with different characters and different settings: the Bible, Hamlet, Grimm Fairy Tales, and even an earlier Disney masterpiece, Bambi (August 1942).
-Regardless of how many times a certain theme is brought back into society’s forefront, it should be noted that “all good stories have a few elements in common: they contain interesting characters, who are involved in dramatic situations, and they all have a point, or a controlling idea.
+Regardless of how many times a certain theme is brought back into society’s forefront, it should be noted that “all good stories have a few elements in common: they contain interesting characters, who are involved in dramatic situations, and they all have a point or a controlling idea.
 No one will be enthralled by a story that lacks these key elements” (Because of Mama 2001).
-In The Lion King, the story rests on one particular dramatic moment which directs the rest of the movie’s action, and until Simba faces his uncle Scar his inner struggle hinders him from pressing forward.
+In The Lion King, the story rests on one particularly dramatic moment which directs the rest of the movie’s action, and until Simba faces his uncle Scar, his inner struggle hinders him from pressing forward.